5 Ways to Increase Iron Levels in Your Blood

 Want to learn more?
 9 Blood-Cleansing Herbs and Spices

-2. Increase consumption of foods rich in vitamin C
+2. Increase your consumption of foods that are rich in vitamin C

 In order for iron to be absorbed well, it needs to turn into ferritin.
 This process occurs due to the action of gastric juice, which contains hydrochloric acid and the presence of vitamin C. For this reason, it is necessary to include in the diet more acidic foods rich in vitamin C such as lemon, orange, strawberries, broccoli and bell pepper.

-Please note, although vitamin C is important for your immune system and iron absorption, too much of it can cause a folic acid deficiency.
-It’s best to consume a maximum of two citrus fruits per day.
+Please note, although vitamin C is important for your immune system and iron absorption, too much of it can lead to a folic acid deficiency.
+It’s best not to consume more than two citrus pieces per day.

 3. Moderate your consumption of iron-blocking foods

 - Eggs.
-The phosvitin that they contain prevents your body from absorbing plant-based iron.
+The phosvitin they contain prevents your body from absorbing plant-based iron.